AaliyanDevX/AhmedSushi/README.md

 Technologies Learned

-During this project, I learned and implemented various concepts including:
+During this project, I learned and implemented several key concepts, including:

-    HTML and CSS fundamentals: Creating layouts and styling for web pages.
+    HTML & CSS Fundamentals: Creating layouts and styling for web pages.

-    JavaScript: Adding interactivity, DOM manipulation, and functions.
+    JavaScript: Adding interactivity, DOM manipulation, and functionality.

-    Responsive Web Design: Using media queries to make the site work on different devices.
+    Responsive Web Design: Implementing media queries to ensure the site works across various screen sizes.

-    Vite.js: Learning about bundling and modern JavaScript toolchains.
+    Vite.js: Using modern JavaScript bundling tools for faster development.

-    Version Control with Git and GitHub: Pushing my code to GitHub and managing versions effectively.
+    Version Control with Git & GitHub: Managing my code and contributing to version control.

 Installation and Setup

-To run the project locally, follow these steps:
+To run this project locally, follow these steps:

     Clone this repository:

 git clone https://github.com/AaliyanDevX/AhmedSushi.git

 Install the dependencies:

 cd AhmedSushi
 npm install

 Run the project:

     npm run dev

-    Visit the website in your browser at http://localhost:3000.
+    Open your browser and go to http://localhost:3000 to see the project in action.

 Preview

-Here’s a preview of the project: Sushi Website
+Here’s a preview of the project:

-Conclusion

-This project was a fun and educational experience where I learned how to build and deploy a fully functional website from scratch.
-It also allowed me to experiment with animations, interactive features, and modern development tools.
-I look forward to creating more projects and enhancing my development skills!
-Contributing

-If you would like to contribute to this project, feel free to fork the repository and make improvements.
-Pull requests are welcome!

-License

-This project is open-source and available under the MIT License.
+View Sushi Website